Five Ways To Work Around Perfectionism

-Here are 6 tips to work around perfectionism:
+Here are six tips for working around perfectionism:

 Hold the big picture.
 Why are you doing this?
-Why is this goal meaningful to you?
+Why is this goal meaningful?

 Re-route your thoughts when you are judging yourself or others harshly.
 At those crucial moments, embrace learning and deliberate practice instead.
 Ask yourself: What can I learn?
 How can I improve?